Szymon-Czuszek/SAS-Data-Science/README.md

 [SasFunctionsCatx.sas](SAS/SasFunctionsCatx.sas): This script demonstrates how to use SAS string functions, specifically CATX and CAT, to concatenate strings while managing separators and whitespace.

 Step 1: Using CATX

-DATA concat:
+1. DATA concat.
 Declares variables:
-separator = ',';
-Defines the separator to use between concatenated strings. first = ' Larry';
+- separator = ','; Defines the separator to use between concatenated strings.
-A string with leading spaces.
+- first = ' Larry'; A string with leading spaces.
-last = 'Larryson ';
+- last = 'Larryson '; A string with trailing spaces.
-A string with trailing spaces. result = CATX(separator, first, last);
+- result = CATX(separator, first, last);
-Concatenates first and last:
+2. Concatenates first and last:
-Removes leading and trailing spaces from each string.
+- Removes leading and trailing spaces from each string.
-Inserts the defined separator (,) between the two strings.
+- Inserts the defined separator (,) between the two strings.
-Final result: "Larry,Larryson".
+- Final result: "Larry,Larryson".
-DROP separator;
-Excludes the separator variable from the output dataset.
+- DROP separator; Excludes the separator variable from the output dataset.
-PROC PRINT DATA = concat:
+3. PROC PRINT DATA = concat:

-Prints the concat dataset to display the resulting variable result.
+- Prints the concat dataset to display the resulting variable result.

 Step 2: Using CAT
 DATA concat1: